 — Andy Moses, Senior Vice President of Global Products, Penske Logistics

 Being removed from the functional role also makes 4PLs impartial players when determining which business functions are best to outsource to 3PL providers.
 Once you and your 4PL have identified the most cost-effective functions to outsource, it will find, onboard, and manage 3PL providers under one umbrella.
-Then your 4PL will closely monitor day-to-day workflow and performance of your team of 3PL providers and reports results to you.
+Then your 4PL will closely monitor the day-to-day workflow and performance of your team of 3PL providers and reports results to you.

 4PLs employ specialized logistics pros that are adept at pinpointing trouble spots before they become costly issues.
 Plus, they constantly review and send bids to different 3PL providers to ensure that you’re getting the best possible services for the lowest price.